rancher-sandbox/docs.rancherdesktop.io/docs/ui/preferences/virtual-machine/volumes.md

 </Tabs>

 Users can enable the [`virtiofs`](https://virtio-fs.gitlab.io/) mount type from the `Volumes` tab.
 This is implemented using the Apple `Virtualization.Framework` shared directory device.

+## Shared Host Directories

+Only files under directories that Rancher Desktop mounts into the virtual machine can be bind-mounted into containers (for example with `docker run -v` or `nerdctl run -v`).
+The following host directories are shared by default:

+- **macOS:** your home directory, `/Volumes`, `/var/folders`, `/private/tmp`, and `/tmp/rancher-desktop`.
+Paths under `$TMPDIR` resolve below `/var/folders`, so they work as well.
+- **Linux:** your home directory and `/tmp/rancher-desktop`.

+To share a directory outside these locations, add it as an extra mount with a [provisioning script](../../../how-to-guides/provisioning-scripts.md).